FloPrey/MLCR-Challange2/readme.md

   - with and without MSFsc feature

 --> Please make sure to close or save the diagrams to get the rest of the results to show.

+Nice to know:

+If you wish to print the 300 decision trees used in the ada Boost "forest", then you can add uncomment line 30 in the RegressionModels.py.
+This will create 300 files containing each of the decision tree in the location decisionTrees/ .
+The files need to be converted to png with the following bash command: for i in *;do dot -Tpng "$i" -o "$i"..png;done.